sean-lamont/bait/_docs/data.md

 ## LeanStep

-Processed for Premise Selection experiments.
+Data from the [LeanStep](https://github.com/jesse-michael-han/lean-step-public) benchmark, processed for Premise Selection experiments.
 Modified to include s-expression output to enable graph parsing.

 By default, creates a `leanstep` MongoDB database, with the following collections for premise selection:
 - `split_data`